Subhani Upadhyaya

 • Collected and processed patient blood samples, performed HbA1c testing in collaboration with the Department of Biochemistry at Dhulikhel Hospital.

-• From the serum sample, RNA extraction and isolation, cDNA synthesis, and qPCR were performed for the expression profiling.
+• RNA extraction and isolation, cDNA synthesis, and qPCR performed for expression profiling from serum samples.

-• Applied ΔCt, ΔΔCt, and ROC curve analysis to compare expression across healthy, pre-diabetic, and diabetic groups to evaluate biomarker potential of miR-34a and miR-146a in the Nepalese population.
+• Applied ΔCt, ΔΔCt, and ROC curve analysis to compare expression across healthy, pre-diabetic, and diabetic groups.

 • Conducted ROC curve and AUC statistical evaluation using Python (pandas, NumPy, Matplotlib, scikit-learn).